Advanced UTM Naming Conventions Guide (Complete Framework)

 • Stick with Dashes, Not Underscores: Dashes make for cleaner reporting.
 Stick with the once you start using them, this is one of the parts of UTMs you want to be consistent about.

-• Emphasize Readability: Short, simple naming conventions are best.
+• Emphasize Readability: Short, simple naming rules are best.
 When UTMs are read out loud, they should describe how a user arrived at this particular page.
 A user from Twitter clicked a link to our blog post, which was a part of our summer demo campaign.

 • Avoid Redundancies: No two parameters in the same UTM should look alike; this most often happens with the source and medium parameters.